For Women Entrepreneurs: Expert Advice, Original Data and a New Conference

 All entrepreneurs face huge challenges, but women often face extra obstacles, such as increased difficulty accessing funding, not being taken seriously and greater struggles balancing business and family life.

 I collaborated with the Patsy T. Mink Center for Business & Leadership and Central Pacific Bank on a survey of local female entrepreneurs to better understand their needs, problems and goals.
 The Anthology Marketing Group interviewed 245 women who are owners or principals of local small businesses that are majority female-owned.

-To address those needs and challenges, Hawaii Business Magazine is holding the first annual Women Entrepreneurs Conference on May 10 at the Prince Waikiki.
+To address those needs and challenges, Hawaii Business Magazine held the first annual Women Entrepreneurs Conference on May 10 at the Prince Waikiki.
 Central Pacific Bank is the presenting sponsor.